 Farmers Markets and other Temporary Food Markets

-Individuals wishing to sell lower risk food items at farmers markets and other temporary food markets, as well as Market Managers, should familiarize themselves with the Guidelines- Sale of Foods at Temporary Food Markets (pdf).
+Individuals wishing to sell lower risk food items at farmers markets and other temporary food markets, as well as Market Managers, should familiarize themselves with the Guidelines for Temporary Food Markets.
 Those wishing to sell higher risk food items at temporary food markets are required to complete an Application for Sale of Higher Risk Food at Temporary Food Markets (pdf) and submit it to the local Health Protection Office.

 Food Recalls and Alerts